Vishal73040/BotBrowser/README.md

 ---

+## 🛡️ Responsible Use

+- Review the detailed [Responsible Use Guidelines](RESPONSIBLE_USE.md) and [Legal Disclaimer](DISCLAIMER.md) before requesting binaries or premium profiles.
+- Maintain written authorization for every environment you test, and record the synthetic data sets you rely on.
+- Contact the maintainers at [botbrowser@bk.ru](mailto:botbrowser@bk.ru) if you observe suspicious activity or need to report an abuse incident.

-**📋 [Legal Disclaimer & Terms of Use](https://github.com/botswin/BotBrowser/blob/main/DISCLAIMER.md)** — BotBrowser is for authorized fingerprint-consistency testing and research only.
+**📋 [Legal Disclaimer & Terms of Use](https://github.com/botswin/BotBrowser/blob/main/DISCLAIMER.md)** • **[Responsible Use Guidelines](https://github.com/botswin/BotBrowser/blob/main/RESPONSIBLE_USE.md)** — BotBrowser is for authorized fingerprint-consistency testing and research only.